Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

 This equation has a first integral

-This integral does not allow to integrate (\ref{drom2order}) in elementary functions but allows to study the behavior of solutions at singular points.
+This integral does not allow to integrate \eqref{drom2order} in elementary functions but allows to study the behavior of solutions at singular points.
 A singular point emerges when a symmetry orbit is tangent to a circle (or a line) of corresponding foliation.

 Consider possible singularity types.
-If we exclude from consideration the stationary points of symmetry then the symmetry vector field touches a generic circle at two points and the tangency is simple.
+If we exclude from consideration the stationary points of symmetry, then the symmetry vector field touches a generic circle at two points and the tangency is simple.
 The corresponding solution $P$ has two singularities if the tangency points belong to different orbits and only one if the points lie on the same orbit.
 There are circles, for which two tangency points merge to give only one singularity.
-If the generating curve is a line or a circle through the origin then the solution has only one singularity.
-Finally, there are two constant solutions, namely $P=-1/\kappa$ corresponding to the invariant hyperbolic line $X=Y=0$ and $P=k$ corresponding to the invariant elliptic line $Z=U=0$.
+If the generating curve is a line or a circle through the origin, then the solution has only one singularity.
+Finally, there are two constant solutions, namely $P=-1/\kappa$ corresponding to the invariant hyperbolic line $X=Y=0$ and~${P=k}$ corresponding to the invariant elliptic line $Z=U=0$.

-If a solution $P$ has two singularities at $t_1,t_2$ then $A\ne 0$ and the singularity is of the same type as for the non-loxodromic cases:
+If a solution $P$ has two singularities at $t_1$, $t_2$, then $A\ne 0$ and the singularity is of the same type as for the non-loxodromic cases

-If a solution $P$ is generated by a circle tangent to the symmetry trajectory $t=t_0$ and the tangency is of second order then there is only one singularity of the following type at $t=t_0$:

-where $c\ne 0$ and the omitted terms are not essential for our analysis.
+If a solution $P$ is generated by a circle tangent to the symmetry trajectory $t=t_0$ and the tangency is of second order, then there is only one singularity of the following type at~$t=t_0$ \smash{$ P(t)=c(t-t_0)^{-\frac{2}{3}}+\cdots$}, where $c\ne 0$ and the omitted terms are not essential for our analysis.
 The condition of double tangency is equivalent to $A=0$.
-The corresponding generating circle $(x-a)^2+y^2=r^2$ verifies the relation $r^2=\frac{(k^2 + 1)a^2}{k^2}.$ For an orbit $t=t_0$ there is at most one such circle.
+The corresponding generating circle $(x-a)^2+y^2=r^2$ verifies the relation \smash{$r^2=\frac{(k^2 + 1)a^2}{k^2}$}.
+For an orbit $t=t_0$, there is at most one such circle.

-Let $P,Q,R$ be solutions giving a hexagonal 3-web.
-These solutions, as well as the coordinates $s,t$, are defined only locally but we can prolong them along a symmetry orbit, along a leaf of some of the 3 foliations, or along any curve, as long as we do not meet a singular point of one of $P,Q,R$.
-The condition of hexagonality (\ref{transconect}) remains satisfied along any such prolongations.
-Therefore we cannot meet a singularity of only one of $P,Q,R$, they emerge necessarily at least in pairs.
+Let $P$, $Q$, $R$ be solutions giving a hexagonal 3-web.
+These solutions, as well as the coordinates~$s$,~$t$, are defined only locally but we can prolong them along a symmetry orbit, along a leaf of some of the 3 foliations, or along any curve, as long as we do not meet a singular point of one of $P$, $Q$, $R$.
+The condition of hexagonality \eqref{transconect} remains satisfied along any such prolongations.
+Therefore, we cannot meet a singularity of only one of $P$, $Q$, $R$, they emerge necessarily at least in pairs.